Filibuster (military): Filibusters and the press

 There was widespread support in the press for filibusters' missions.
-A number of journalists were sympathetic towards filibusters, such as John O'Sullivan and Moses S. Beach at the New York Sun and L. J. Sigur of the New Orleans Daily Delta.
-All supported Narciso López's Missions to Cuba.
-John S. Thrasher contributed articles for the annexation of Cuba in New Orleans Picayune.
-Some journalists also enlisted to fight for filibustering missions, such as Richardson Hardy and John McCann of the Cincinnati Nonpareil.
+A number of journalists were sympathetic towards filibusters, such as John O'Sullivan and Moses S. Beach at the famous New York Sun and L. J. Sigur of the New Orleans Daily Delta.
+All supported Narciso López's missions to Cuba.
+John S. Thrasher contributed articles for the annexation of Cuba in the New Orleans Picayune.
+Some enterprising enthused journalists also enlisted themselves to fight for filibustering missions, such as Richardson Hardy and John McCann of the Cincinnati Nonpareil.
 The poet Theodore O'Hara was a member of William Walker's expedition to Nicaragua.
 He worked on the Kentucky Yeoman and the Democratic Rally newspapers.
-After this, he served in the Confederate army in the American Civil War.
+After this, he served in the Confederate States Army in the American Civil War (1861–1865).

+However, filibustering was not universally praised in the press.
+Papers backing the Republican party's position of being anti-filibuster would use the term to denounce not just actors such as William Walker but also the abolitionist filibuster John Brown, who led a failed mission into Virginia with the aim of causing a slave revolt.
+Knowing it would harm their campaign, Republicans identified the actions of Brown as originating in the same lawless ideology as the Democrat endorsed Walker or the pro slavery factions operating in the Bleeding Kansas period, and hence inherently denounced his raid.
+Samuel Brannan's filibustering mission to Hawaii was identified by contemporary newspapers as being little more than a colonising scheme, although they refrained from passing moral judgement and the Daily Evening Picayune revised their opinion to the tamer 'emigrating company'.

+Catholic newspapers had varying opinions on filibustering, but broadly denounced these missions for cultural hubris and violence.
+Despite criticisms of a 'mad spirit of aggression abroad', Catholic commentators often had more issue with the perceived moral decay domestically that filibusters represented, and could see potential in a Spanish Catholic revival abroad, even if it came as a consequence of violence.